MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_windows.md

 This guide will walk you through building a starter game with MonoGame using a Windows and Visual Studio 2019.

-> Note, Please check the [migration guide](~/articles/migrate38.md) for any projects still based on MonoGame 3.7 or below.

 ## Install Visual Studio 2019

 You will need a copy of [Visual Studio 2019](https://www.monogame.net/downloads/) or later installed (any edition, including Community) before installing MonoGame, with the following components (depending on your target platform):